Middlebury Shield

 a.
 Before enrolling in Middlebury College each student must agree to abide by and uphold this honor system.
 Additional commitments to the honor system should be part of orientation week activities.

 c.
-The Academic Judicial Board will meet annually at the beginning of the fall term with deans from the Office of the Dean of the College, the Community Judicial Board, and the Judicial Appeals Board to review the honor system and to orient new members.
+The Judicial Board will meet annually at the beginning of the fall term to review the honor system and to orient new members.

 Article II: Examination Procedure